Python3pkg/Products.SilvaForum/README.txt

 registered visitors of a Silva site to create topics (subjects or questions) and comment on existing topics.

+In combination with the SilvaForumCommentsIframe code source, the SilvaForum code can be used to add comments to Silva Documents.

 Installating SilvaForum
 -----------------------